Where in Space Is Carmen Sandiego?: Reception

 Charles Taft with PC Magazine was happy with this new outing of the already-venerable series.
 Small aesthetic and gameplay changes kept players' interactions fresh, while the core gameplay stayed true to the series' formula.
 Where in Space Is Carmen Sandiego? did not ship with a hard copy of encyclopedic resources, and Taft touted how the equivalent built-in Val 9000 database was available to end-users without running the game.
-Clayton Walnum wrote for Compute! that not only was Where in Space a "wonderful" entrant to the series—though the few animated sequences became quickly repetitive, the VAL 9000 alone was worth the asking price.
+Clayton Walnum wrote for Compute! that not only was Where in Space a "wonderful" entrant to the series—though the few animated sequences quickly became repetitive, the VAL 9000 alone was worth the asking price.
 Computer Shopper praised the game's graphics (both original and of space), and commended the game's animation, user guide, and "well-scripted powerful musical score".
 This magazine also conceded that, while fun, Where in Space could become repetitive.
 Of the Macintosh version, in 1994 Dwight Silverman of The Register-Guard said "[t]he graphics are gorgeous and the script witty".

-For Computer Gaming World, Charles Ardai thought the animations were great but too few, the audio was creative but became grating and repetitive, and the puzzles were fine but lost their trickiness after repetition; after questioning the relevance of the game's lessons in comparison to the previous entrants, Ardai ultimately thought that Where in Space was merely satisfactory.
+For Computer Gaming World, Charles Ardai thought the animations were great but too few, the audio was creative but became grating and repetitive, and the puzzles were fine but lost their trickiness after repetition; after questioning the relevance of the game's lessons in comparison to the previous versions, Ardai ultimately thought that Where in Space was merely satisfactory.
 As strictly a game, PC Player wasn't impressed with the game, citing the grind of the process, but they rated the game at 73/100, saying that the graphics would probably attract both children and adults.
 Despite technical improvements over previous Carmen Sandiego games, PC Games only recommended Where in Space as a reference work, rating it at 69/100.
 When Computer and Video Games rated the game a 65/100, they said that "it becomes boring extremely quickly".

 In 2015, Bustle ranked the intro music from Where in Space as the second-best piece of music from the Carmen Sandiego franchise, behind only the theme music from the Where in the World Is Carmen Sandiego? game show.